AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 For more information about using Cloud Manager to create environments, manage who has access to them, and assign custom domains, please see [the Cloud Manager documentation.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/program-types.md)

-## Installing the RDE Command Line Tools {#installing-the-rde-command-line-tools}
+## Installing the RDE Command-Line Tools {#installing-the-rde-command-line-tools}

-Once you've added an RDE for your program using Cloud Manager, you can interact with it by setting up the command line tools as described in the following steps:
+Once you've added an RDE for your program using Cloud Manager, you can interact with it by setting up the command-line tools as described in the following steps:

 1. Install the Adobe I/O CLI tools according by following the steps in [this article](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/local-development-environment-set-up/development-tools.html?lang=en#aio-cli), or by following the procedure [here](https://developer.adobe.com/runtime/docs/guides/tools/cli_install/).
 1. Install the Adobe aio command line tools cloud manager plugin, and configure them as described [here](https://github.com/adobe/aio-cli-plugin-cloudmanager).